-- From the Start screen begin typing Power and click or touch your selection.
-If you are in the Desktop screen, press the Windows® (■) key to display the Start screen.
-Click or touch the Search () icon at the upper-right corner of the screen and, in the Search field, type Power. - 2 From the search list, click or touch Choose when to turn off display.

-- 3 To keep the display from turning off, click or touch Never in both drop down lists. - 4 Click or touch Save changes.
+- 1 Move your pointer to the upper-right corner of the screen or swipe in from the right edge.
+When the Windows[®] charms appear, click or touch the Search (♠) charm, click or touch Settings and, in the Search field, type Power. - 2 From the search list, click or touch Choose when to turn off display. - 3 To keep the display from turning off, click or touch Never in both drop down lists. - 4 Click or touch Save changes.